ljishen/nvme-env/docker/spdk/README.md

 ### Testing RocksDB with SPDK

-The [BlobFS Getting Started Guide](http://www.spdk.io/doc/blobfs.html) has a detail instruction of how to run `db_bench` against a variety of workloads.
+The [BlobFS Getting Started Guide](http://www.spdk.io/doc/blobfs.html) has a detail instruction of how to run `db_bench` against a variety of workloads with `test/blobfs/rocksdb/run_tests.sh`.